Mirza-dev-arch/All-You-Need-to-Know-About-Prompt-Engineering/02_Phase-2-Core-Prompt-Engineering-Skills/README.md

 Here’s how a simple prompt evolves into a highly effective one by applying the guidelines step by step:

-**Starting Prompt:**
-"Tell me about AI."
+**Starting Prompt:**  "Tell me about AI."

-**After applying Clarity** →
+**After applying Clarity**

-"Explain what AI is.
+→→→ "Explain what AI is.
 Remember, explain what AI is."

-**After Negative Prompting** →
+**After Negative Prompting**

-"Explain what AI is, but do not include opinions or future predictions.
+→→→ "Explain what AI is, but do not include opinions or future predictions.
 Remember, explain what AI is."

-**After Constrained and Guided Generation** →
+**After Constrained and Guided Generation**

-"Explain what AI is in a friendly tone, under 200 words, but do not include opinions or future predictions.
+→→→ "Explain what AI is in a friendly tone, under 200 words, but do not include opinions or future predictions.
 Remember, explain what AI is."

-**After Be Descriptive** →
+**After Be Descriptive**

-"Explain what AI is like a smart helper in everyday life, using simple terms, in a friendly tone, under 200 words, but do not include opinions or future predictions.
+→→→ "Explain what AI is like a smart helper in everyday life, using simple terms, in a friendly tone, under 200 words, but do not include opinions or future predictions.
 Remember, explain what AI is."

-**After Order Matters** →
+**After Order Matters**

-"In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms, but do not include opinions or future predictions.
+→→→ "In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms, but do not include opinions or future predictions.
 Remember, explain what AI is."

-**After Specificity** →
+**After Specificity**

-"In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
+→→→ "In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
 Remember, explain what AI is."

-**After Output Format** →
+**After Output Format**

-"In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
+→→→ "In a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
 Output in 3 bullet points.
 Remember, explain what AI is."

-**After Context** →
+**After Context**

-"As a beginner, in a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
+→→→"As a beginner, in a friendly tone, under 200 words, explain what AI is like a smart helper in everyday life, using simple terms—follow this outline: Definition, Examples, Benefits—but do not include opinions or future predictions.
 Output in 3 bullet points.
 Remember, explain what AI is."

-**After Be Concise** →
+**After Be Concise**

-"For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
+→→→ "For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
 No opinions or predictions.
 3 bullet points.
 Remember, explain AI."

-**After Avoiding Hallucinations** →
+**After Avoiding Hallucinations**

-"For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
+→→→ "For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
 No opinions or predictions.
 If unsure, say 'I don't know.'
 Ask for evidence first.
 Use low temperature.
 3 bullet points.
 Remember, explain AI."

-**After Using Relevant Examples** →
+**After Using Relevant Examples**

-"For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
+→→→ "For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.
 No opinions or predictions.
 If unsure, say 'I don't know.'
 Ask for evidence first.
 Use low temperature.
 Example: Input: 'Machine learning.'
 Output: '- Definition: Subset of AI. - Examples: Recommendations. - Benefits: Efficiency.'
 Now, explain AI.
 3 bullet points.
 Remember, explain AI."

-**After Add Clear Syntax** →
+**After Add Clear Syntax**

+→→→
 "System: You explain tech simply.
 User:
 For beginners: Explain AI like a smart helper, friendly tone, under 200 words—outline: Definition, Examples, Benefits.